dtsai7/SaEN/README.md

   - Advanced Material: Betweenness Measures and Graph Partitioning

 Connectionist Features vs. Positional Features
-  - connecitonist feaures: features emerging from the configuration of its ties. system-level features.
+  - connectionist feaures: features emerging from the configuration of its ties. system-level features.
   - common connectionist features: density, average path length, transitivity, clustering, degree distribution

   - positional features: node-level properties associated with occupying a particular place or performing a particualr role in a network.